-To install DB2 Connect Personal Edition on Solaris x64 using the DB2 Setup wizard:
+To install a DB2 Connect server product, such as DB2 Connect Enterprise Edition, on the Solaris operating system using the DB2 Setup wizard:

-Change to the directory where the DVD is mounted: cd /db2dvd
+1. Change to the directory where the DVD is mounted:

+cd /db2dvd

-where db2dvd represents the mount point of the DVD.
+where /db2dvd represents mount point of the DVD.

-- 2. If you downloaded the DB2 Connect product image, you must decompress and untar the product file.
+- 2. If you downloaded the DB2 Connect product image, you must decompress and untar the product file. - a.

-- a.
 Decompress the product file:

-- gzip -d product.tar.gz
+gzip -d product.tar.gz

-where product is the name of the DB2 Connect product that you downloaded.
+where product is the name of the database product that you downloaded.

-b.
-Untar the product file:

-tar xvf product.tar
+- b.
+Untar the product file: tar xvf product.tar - c.

-c.
 Change directory: cd ./product/disk1